somewonderfulguy/storybook-multiselect-addon/README.md

 Toolbar addon for Storybook that allows to create dropdown(s) to select single or multiple options.
 Also, there's user defined type of options - that allows user to toggle between select single/multiple option(s).

 `onChange` callback returns an array of selected options with exposing Storybook API.
-This callback allows to manipulate with both selected options and Storybook API.\
+This callback allows to manipulate with both selected options and Storybook API.
-**IMPORTANT NOTE:** with Storybook 8 you cannot pass any function parameters - Storybook clears it up.
-So, passing `onChange` as function won't work with version 8.
-As a workaround you can make a function to be a string and then plugin will parse it back to function.
-See example below.

 To access selected options in your stories, you need to implement your own decorator component that will access `globals.multiselect` and you can use it in your stories.